 On the final lap of the year’s final race, Lightning suffers a serious tyre blow-out, leaving him tied for points with Piston Cup veterans Strip Weathers (Richard Petty) and Chick Hicks (Michael Keaton).
 To decide the ultimate victor, the officials organise a follow-up race to be held in seven days’ time in Los Angeles.
 Hoping to get an edge on his rivals, McQueen parks in the trailer of his freighter Mack (John Ratzenberger) who immediately sets off for California.

 Part way into their journey, Lightning becomes separated from Mack, leaving him confused and disoriented.
 He ends up in a tiny town along Route 66 called Radiator Springs where, in his confusion, he inadvertently causes an enormous amount of damage.
-The town’s judge, Doc Hudson (Paul Hudson) orders McQueen to leave the town, but local lawyer Sally (Bonnie Hunt), a Porsche Carrera, convinces Doc to make Lightning repair the town, much to the ire of both.
+The town’s judge, Doc Hudson (Paul Newman) orders McQueen to leave the town, but local lawyer Sally (Bonnie Hunt), a Porsche Carrera, convinces Doc to make Lightning repair the town, much to the ire of both.